OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:7

-The first lot fell to Jehoiarib,
+The first lot was assigned to Jehoiarib,

 > the second to Jedaiah,